-Rufus did his A-levels in West Sussex and has just finished his first year of Human, Social and Political Sciences (HSPS) here at Christ's College.
+Rufus did his A-levels in West Sussex and wrote this at the end of first year Human, Social and Political Sciences (HSPS) here at Christ's College.

 What do you like about Human, Social and Political Sciences course?

 One of the main things I really like about the Human, Social and Political Sciences course is the breadth of study that you can engage in.

 In your first few years (before you specialise), you get to choose from a broad set of subjects from the social sciences which all complement each other very well and are necessary for a well-rounded and deep understanding of issues which affect human societies.

 A whole host of reasons; everything combined just made it the best College - its location, the fact that it offered a lot of financial support in terms of rent bursaries and general student bursaries, and the fact that it's a beautiful College.

 I think, fundamentally, what I was looking for in a College was evidence of really a strong community, which is what I kept reading about Christ’s online.

 Christ’s is a really strong community - it has definitely lived up to my expectations.
 When I came here, I found that there was such strong integration between year groups.
 Our year group itself is very welcoming and friendly for absolutely everyone, and it’s nice to know everyone in your year because that means you always have a nice social event to go to or friends to chill with.
 Christ's has also been generous in financial support.